shivam-methi/JavaScript/Features/promises.md

         });
     }

-    // Using Promises with Error Handling
+    // Using Promises with Error Handling:
     fetchUserData()
         .then(user => fetchPosts(user.userId))
         .then(posts => fetchComments(posts[0].postId))